Quantum algorithms for approximate function loading: First Algorithm

-In the following, let us analyze each part of the algorithm.
-Firstly, we will prove a bound for the difference between consecutive angles and the algebraic properties of the density function.
-The following lemma provides a sufficient condition on the target density function to guarantees an upper bound over the difference between two contiguous angles.
+Let us analyze each part of the algorithm.
+First, we provide a sufficient condition on the target density function to guarantee an upper bound over the difference between two contiguous angles.

-\textit{Lemma 1.---} Let $f$ be a continuous function such that $f:~[0, 1]\to${\rm I\!R}$^+$ and consider a block comprising a uniformly-controlled rotation of $k$ qubits.
+\begin{lem} Let $f$ be a continuous function such that $f:~[0, 1]\to${\rm I\!R}$^+$ and consider a block comprising a uniformly-controlled rotation of $k$ qubits.
 Then, the difference between two contiguous angles is bounded by the second derivative of the logarithm of $f$ in the following way: